ehnat/gp-api-tests/README.md

 During creating this test framework there were two difficulties:
 - problems with connections to api
 - lack of knowledge of the business domain
-Despite these problems I created test framework with one specific test case of placing bet.
+Despite these problems I created test framework with two specific test cases of placing bet.

 ### Aspects to develop in next steps:
-1. Prepare next tests which consider different bet parameter (after better understand business domain):
+1. Prepare next tests which consider different bet parameters (after better understanding business domain):
-    - a. legType
+    - legType
-    - b. priceType
+    - priceType
-    - c. corner cases for user balance
+    - corner cases for user balance
-    - d. corner cases for stakes form betslip
+    - corner cases for stakes from betslip
-    - e. freeBet
+    - freeBet
 2. Generate api objects from documentation (WADL) instead creating them in the code